krishnakanthnakka/Indirectlocalattacks/README.md

-Official Code for the paper, Indirect Local Attacks for Context-aware Semantic Segmentation Networks, will be available soon here.
+# Indirect Local Attacks for Context-aware Semantic Segmentation Networks

+### Introduction

+This repository is a PyTorch implementation of indirect local attacks for semantic segmentation / scene parsing.
+The code is easy to use for attacking various datasets.
+The codebase mainly uses ResNet50 as backbone and can be easily adapted to other basic classification structures.